projectriff/system/README.md

 - `build.projectriff.io/v1alpha1`
   - `Application` - applications built from source using application buildpacks
   - `Function` - functions built from source using function buildpacks
-- `request.projectriff.io/v1alpha1`
-  - `Handler` - handlers map HTTP requests to applications, functions or images
+  - `Container` - watch a container repository for the latest image
 - `streaming.projectriff.io/v1alpha1`
   - `Stream` - streams of messages
   - `Processor` - processors apply functions to messages on streams
+- `knative.projectriff.io/v1alpha1`
+  - `Adapter` - adapters map applications, functions or container images into an existing Knative Service or Configuration.
+  - `Handler` - handlers map HTTP requests to applications, functions, containers or images

 ### Runtime